-There is empirical evidence showing that ethical investments provide returns as good as normal investments.
+There is empirical evidence showing that ethical investment returns and ethical investment fund returns are as good as returns on normal investments.

 Consider the following: